PupkinLangford/dumb-instagram/README.md

 - rerun queries after edit/delete post mutations
 - factor modals into separate components
 - refactor settings forms to separate components
-- fix explicit any typings in arrays of GraphQL data and PostFooterProps
 - add delete account tab to settings
 - profile picture being cached; clear cache when new picture uploaded.
 - prevent modalform parent click event from propagating to children